Still a ‘window for diplomacy’ to avert war over Ukraine, says No 10

 “Crucially we still think there is a window for diplomacy.
 I think that is what we have seen in discussions over the weekend and we want to explore those.”

-Earlier, following talks in Brussels with Nato secretary general Jens Stoltenberg, Foreign Secretary Liz Truss said an invasion still appeared to be “highly likely”.
+Earlier, following talks in Brussels with Nato Secretary-General Jens Stoltenberg, Foreign Secretary Liz Truss said an invasion still appears to be “highly likely”.

 “Diplomacy must be pursued but a Russian invasion of Ukraine looks highly likely,” she tweeted.